loadingwave/hopperbot/README.md

 To do this I will need to store a list of (twitter) id's and link them to tumblr reblog id's.
 I think I will also need to store the blog/person this is for, just so that I can have the correct name in the text

+It would also be good to store the thread index of that tweet

 It seems sqlite is by far the easiest as it is build in to python

 # Twitter